falling-ts/gower/README_EN.md

 $ ./docker/run-dev
 ```

-#### 2. Using Goland for Debugging
+#### 2. Using GoLand for Debugging

-Open the project in Goland, find the Gower Run configuration, modify the working directory, select the module, and finally run in Debug mode to enable breakpoint debugging.
+Open the project in GoLand, find the Gower Run configuration, modify the working directory, select the module, and finally run in Debug mode to enable breakpoint debugging.

 #### 3. Using Gradle to Run

-- Install the Gradle plugin in Goland in advance
+- Install the Gradle plugin in GoLand in advance
+- Modify `build.gradle`, remove the comment at the beginning of the plugin reference
-- When opening my-project with Goland for the first time, it will prompt `Found Gradle 'my-project' build script`, then click `Load Gradle project`, which will initialize the Gradle build system
+- When opening my-project with GoLand for the first time, it will prompt `Found Gradle 'my-project' build script`, then click `Load Gradle project`, which will initialize the Gradle build system
 - Finally, find Run under dev in the right Gradle tasks and run it.

 ### Using Git to Install